 Smartphone usage for accessing and using business applications is on the rise as is the usage of smartphones in general.
-According to recent Nielsen surveys, smartphone purchases now account for over half of all new cell phone sales.
-As smartphones continue their march into business settings, software development and IT organizations are hustling to create mobile application performance criteria and management strategies.
+According to recent Nielsen surveys,

 Today, CIOs, software architects and project and DevOps managers are identifying and implementing mobile performance testing tools and techniques to meet the mobile performance challenge.
 Analysts and experts weigh in on current mobile performance management technologies and strategies for performance management on mobile devices.